jingyizhuo/jingyizhuo.github.io/_pages/about.md

 I am currently a postdoctoral research scientist in the Department of Geosciences at **Princeton University**, working with **Gabriel Vecchi**, the Knox Taylor Professor of Geosciences.
 I received both my Ph.D. and B.S. degrees in Atmospheric Science from **Nanjing University**, under the supervision of **Professor Zhe-Min Tan**.

-My research use physics-based theory, climate modeling, and machine learning to enhance understanding of climate variability and change across a range of timescales.
-A particular focus of my work is enhancing the prediction and understanding of tropical cyclone variability, spanning from weather to climate scales.
+I work across a wide range of topics in climate science, including climate variability and change, with a particular focus on tropical Pacific sea surface temperature patterns and their global impacts.
+My research also aims to improve the understanding and prediction of tropical cyclone variability across timescales from weather to climate.
+I approach these questions by integrating physics-based theory, climate modeling, and machine learning techniques.

 ---